IT’S TIME TO UP OUR GAME, ASSOCIATIONS.

 Will people look to us for inspiration, or will they look at us with a kind of frustrated pity?

-How those questions get answered depends very much on the choices we are making right now about how we run our organizations.
+How those questions get answered depends very much on the choices we make right now about how we run out organizations.

 I’m writing for the rest of us.